-BHS 325 Community Planning and Development in an Urban Environment - 3 credits in the issues and tools used to critically examine various community development approaches and projects through a community building lens.
+BHS 325 Community Planning and Development in an Urban Environment - 3 credits

+The course will focus on community planning and development and how the process is continuous, guided, and ideally adheres to principles of community building.
+This course focuses on specific issues of community development where the physical and economic vitality of communities is improved through stakeholder interaction.
+The literature and activities used in this course will ground students in the issues and tools used to critically examine various community development approaches and projects through a community building lens.
 Students will be introduced to core theories and methods of city and neighborhood planning, will formulate a research design and scope of services to investigate existing conditions, and will learn how to collect and use data as part of the process of building on local assets to design effective and inclusive solutions to local needs.